METODI SPERIMENTALI PER LA FISICA NUCLEARE E SUBNUCLEARE

 A good knowledge of classical electrodynamics and special relativity is essential.
 Basic concepts of quantum mechanics are recommended.
 Some notions of particle physics might facilitate the comprehension, but are not strictly necessary.

 Short introduction to modern nuclear and subnuclear physics.
 Particle accelerators: linear accelerators, cyclotrons, synchrotrons, synchrotron light.
 Semiconductors detectors.
 Detector systems: trackers, calorimeters, particle identification, trigger, data acquisition.
 Calorimetry.
 Examples of experiments in particle physics and astroparticle physics.
 Examples of applications to nuclear physics.
-Detection techniques for gravitational waves.
+Can we say something about detecting quantum gravity?

 The student acquires the basic knowledge to understand the functioning of the instrumentation and the methods which are typically employed in nuclear and subnuclear physics